JesacaLin/JesacaLin/README.md

 - 🐯 I’m currently working on an interview prep platform for devs: [Dev Kitty](https://github.com/JesacaLin/dev-kitty)

-- 📚 I’m currently learning TypeScript and React
+- 📚 I’m currently learning TypeScript and React.

 - ❓ Ask me how my HackerRank 30 Days of Code journey is going...😅